Farmhouse/fhp2-drugs-and-daydreams/README.md

 When we woke up the next day, we had a campground ranger waiting for us.
 They saw that we had slept in an area reserved for day-use only, and hit us for $4 each! (the price of camping without a car) This was the Monster Squad’s second, and most economically punishing defeat of the tour.
 This was gonna wipe out our budget for the next few days!
 We reluctantly paid, and left, swearing a blood-filled revenge.

 We spent the morning riding through Bandon, with a view of nothing but clearcuts.
-In Portland, I constantly see cut trees being shipped through the city either by trucks or on barges, but today, we spent the bulk of the morning riding through land that was nothing but stumps as far as you could see.
+In Portland, I constantly see cut trees being shipped through the city either by trucks or on river barges, but today, we spent the bulk of the morning riding through land that was nothing but stumps as far as you could see.
 The ride was pretty frustrating to say the least.

 Into Port Orford, and a Ray’s Groceries.
 Soy milk in the pants, Clif-Bars in the pockets, and we were out.
 At the southern end of town is Battle Rock, a piece of land that you could climb up on from the beach.
 On top of this rock are trees, flowers, and a couple footpaths.
 The Captain and I decided that Battle Rock is possibly the most perfect place in the world, even though its area probably doesn’t exceed a quarter of an acre.
 We later heard that every year, there are crazy parties here on the 4th of July.
 I imagine it would be a crazy place for a party since it was hard enough to walk around on the rock in daylight, sober.
 We made plans to move back here in the future.

 Down the highway was another little tourist stop called the Prehistoric Gardens.
 The idea here, apparently, was to take ‘life-size’ fiberglass dinosaurs and place them in the middle of a bunch of trees and a man-made creek, and then hype it up and charge too much money for people to walk around the path and look at.
 You weren’t even allowed to climb on them!
 Why people think it’s worth it to pay money to do this, I couldn’t understand.
 We asked the girl working if they’d let us in, and she said ‘no’.
 So we walked around in the gift shop.
 As we were about to leave, the boss went home for the day and the girl working came out and told us that we could ride our bikes through.
 We took advantage of the opportunity to have our pictures taken with the dinosaurs suffering from atrociously funky paintjobs (I’m talking neon-colored swirls on some of them).
 We rode away comprehending even less after we saw it why people would pay money to do that.

+> >

-### Gold Beach
+#### Gold Beach

 Evening was approaching, and I had a medley of NOFX songs in my head for going on like four hours as we came into Gold Beach.
 We stopped at a couple grocery stores.